brendondalaba/tldr-bible/src/content/bible/36-zephaniah.md

 ---
 title: 'Zephaniah'
-description: 'The great day of the Lord'
+description: 'The God Who Judges to Restore'
+verse: '"The Lord your God is with you, the Mighty Warrior who saves.
+He will take great delight in you." — Zephaniah 3:17'
 genre: 'Prophecy'
 group: 'Minor Prophets'
 ---